seud0nym/sigenergy2mqtt/README.md

                         Specify a sensor to be debugged using either the full entity id, a partial entity id, the full sensor class name, or a partial sensor class name.
 For example, specifying 'daily' would match all sensors with daily in their entity name.
-If specified, --debug-level is also forced to DEBUG --hass-enabled        Enable auto-discovery in Home Assistant.
+If specified, --debug-level is also forced to DEBUG --sanity-check-default-kw SIGENERGY2MQTT_SANITY_CHECK_DEFAULT_KW
+                        The default value in kW used for sanity checks to validate the maximum and minimum values for actual value of power sensors and the delta value of energy sensors.
+The default value is 100 kW per second, and readings outside the range are ignored.
+  --hass-enabled        Enable auto-discovery in Home Assistant.
   --hass-discovery-prefix [SIGENERGY2MQTT_HASS_DISCOVERY_PREFIX]
                         The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant)